fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

     many topics we wanted.
 This would not necessarily match the number of topics that are actually in the corpus.

-    **Note** that, in the output, you can see that negative weights are associated with some words in a few topics.
+    Note: that, in the output, you can see that negative weights are associated with some words in a few topics.
 Also, the sum of the weights does not add up to one.
 The weights are not to be interpreted as probabilities.
 This makes it difficult to even